01pooja10/SteerSecure/README.md

 Our goal, very simply, is to curb this loss of life and property as best we can.
 SteerSecure aims to discourage distracted drivers and encourage drowsy drivers to take rest, or pull over before continuing on the journey later.

+## Problem Statement
+An application called __SteerSecure__ for driver safety using distraction detection, drowsiness detection and a proposed chatbot for informing customers.

+## Screenshot
 __Welcome Page__
 ![Screen Shot 2020-11-21 at 11 38 26](https://user-images.githubusercontent.com/20011207/99869051-13d6ff00-2bee-11eb-811b-7556592a9a2e.png)